ansible/eda-partner-testing/README.md

 These linters are subject to change or have additional requirements added over time, at the suggestion of the Ansible Partner Engineering team and the Event-Driven Ansible team.

 **Note:** For EDA rulebooks, `ansible-lint` will be run over rulebooks for structural enforcement.
-That is not covered in this templates. `ansible-lint` docs can be found at [Ansible Lint readthedocs](https://ansible-lint.readthedocs.io/)
+That is not covered in these templates. `ansible-lint` docs can be found at [Ansible Lint readthedocs](https://ansible-lint.readthedocs.io/)

 ## Included Templates